jdedji/Microsoft-Azure-Project/Azure-Managed-MariaDB-Project.md

 		• Share all login credential with data science team.

-		• Replace the existing hostname and username in the Kubernetes config map by the new hostname, username created after migration is complete
+		• After migrating from VM to the new MariaDB created I then connect to the client Kubernetes cluster to update hostname and username

+		• Push the code to my github branch

+		• Create pull request for code to be merged to the master branch